LTS-FFXIV/Universalis-Price-Checker-by-LTS/README.md

 This command will fetch and display the minimum and maximum prices for the specified item across the selected servers.

 To customize the minimum and maximum prices for each server, open the plugin settings by right-clicking the plugin in the Dalamud plugin installer and selecting "Settings."

+# Planned Features
+Adding functionality to see the most commonly purchased items over the last few days.
+Other stuff idk

 ## Contributing